FixMyBerlin/rsv-dossier/data/README.md

 3. `planning` - the highway is in one of the planning phases, except `pilot_study`
 4. `in_progress` - The segments have different planning phases, but as a whole it marches on
 5. `done` - The cycle highway part is built, finished and ready for usage

-- `discarded` - While planning it does not meet the requirements or it is not desired anymore

 ### Stakeholders & Roles